Nitrosamine impurities in medications: Guidance

 - where product recalls are warranted, consult the Drugs and Natural Health Products Recall Guide (GUI-0039) for procedures

-- indicate if the product is considered to be medically necessary and if any disruption to product supply is expected
+- an assessment to determine if the product is considered to be medically necessary or medically important and if any disruption to product supply is expected should market action be taken

 - a detailed investigation report assessing all possible root causes of the detected nitrosamine impurity (or impurities) and describing corrective and preventive actions